wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.6.9 =
+* Added the ability to filter the posts by tags (only in a shortcode, in widgets this ability will be available in the next version).
+You can include or exclude post by a specific tag or multiple tags.
+Now only work with posts.
+* Fixed issue with fixed height of a element in mobile version of the Responsive Grid layout.
+* Fixed issue with compatibility with Woocommerce (when columns has the same styles names)

 = 0.6.8 =
 * Fixed issue with incorrect column size in Responsive Grid